bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: `ZO2DC`

-Format: `ZO2DC` rec#
+Format: `ZO2DC` rec slice

-Defaults: current
+Defaults: rrec 1

-Prerequisites: PRO
+Prerequisites: Processing buffer visible (VIEW PRO)

 Description:
-Performs two-dimensional contour zooming on blocked record.

-Subcommands:
+`ZO2DC` displays a contour plot of a two-dimensional slice of a blocked record and provides subcommands to manipulate the contour display.
+If no record is specified RNMR will prompt for it with the current read record pointer (as set and displayed by `PTRA`) as a default.
+The last parameter, slice specifies which 2D slice of a 3D or 4D source record should be used.
+If the source record has only two dimensions, slice must be 1.
+If slice is omitted RNMR will not prompt for it and will use the first slice.
+Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 2D slice.
+Slice is interpreted as a linear index over the 3rd/4th dimensions.

+The number of accessible dimensions in the blocked record must be large enough that the first two directions are accessible.
+The number of dimensions is set when the record is allocated and can be view using `SHOW REC rec 1 NDIMX`.

+The following subcommands are available:

 Command | Description
 ------- | -----------
-CR      | Terminate
-0-3     | Move 10^digit points
+BI      | View imaginary part of data
+BR      | View real part of data
 D       | Select down movement
 E       | Expand display between cursors
+Enter   | Terminate
-F       | Contract to display full record
+F       | Contract to display full contour plot
-H       | List point values on line printer
+IB      | Integrate box centered on cursor (box size set by `IBOX`) IR      | Integrate region between cursors
 L       | Select left movement
-M 1     | Select 1 cursor display
+M1      | Select 1 cursor display
-M 2     | Select 2 cursor display (shows expand region) M C     | Select contour mode
+M2      | Select 2 cursor display
-M I     | Select image mode
+P       | Move to next peak
 O       | Enter offset value after prompt
-P       | Move to next peak
 Q       | Terminate
 R       | Select right movement
-S       | Switch active cursors
+S       | Switch cursors
 T       | Enter threshold value after prompt
 U       | Select up movement
-V       | Enter cursor value after prompt
+V       | Enter cursor position after prompt
-W       | Write point values to `WRT` file
+W       | Write point values to file opened with `OPNWRT` (number, position1 in current units, position1 in default units, position2 in current units, position2 in default units, intensity)
+0-3     | Move 10^N points

 ## ZOA
 Zoom on acquisition display